- Basic Sourdough Starter

 When starting a recipe, always start with 1 cup of the starter, 1 cup of flour from the recipe, and 1 cup of water from the recipe; combine and let sit on the counter until bubbles begin to form to ensure that the starter is active.

-You may want to add 1/2 tsp of yeast to the bread dough the first couple times you bake to ensure proper rise, but after several days the dough should rise on its own without adding commercial yeast.
+To speed up the rising process.
+You can add 1/2 tsp of yeast to the bread dough the first couple times you bake to ensure proper rise, but the dough should rise on its own without adding commercial yeast.
 The dough will take a long time to rise without any added yeast, but be patient!
 Once is starts rising, which can be several hours into the fermentation process, it usually continues to rise a lot faster.

 If you bake a lot, and have time to feed the starter on a daily basis, it can be left out on the counter.
 Watch out for fruit flies – they can ruin a good starter pretty quickly.
 I leave my starter in the refrigerator between feedings and only remove it when I want to bake, about twice a week.
 I remove the starter I will be baking with, feed the remaining starter in the jar and return it to the fridge.
 You can add whole wheat or rye flours occasionally to alter the overall flavor of the starter.
 Experimentation is good!
 Also, you should notice liquid forming on the top of the starter in the jar after it sits for while.
 This is alcohol, and it is fine to stir it back into the starter, and it is also a good idea to skim it off the top and remove it every now and then so the starter doesn’t get too boozy.
 I’ve found that my starter keeps better when I remove it.